 How Much Does it Cost to Treat Rising Damp?

-Rising damp treatment costs will vary based on the type of treatment as well as the property.
+Rising damp treatment costs can vary.
+The treatment method you choose, whether it’s a damp-proof membrane, injection or drainage system, will greatly affect the overall price.
+The size and layout of the home will also impact the cost.
 For that reason, there is a wide range of prices to look at.

 So how much does the treatment of rising damp cost?